 Posted in Personal Injury on November 21, 2019

 Social media might seem like a casual place to post photos, comments, and keep up with friends and family, but if you get involved in a personal injury case, it could become a tool the defendant uses against you.
 Your social media profiles can give an account of your accident and injuries that contradicts what you and your attorney have been trying to convey in court.
 If you are trying to bring a claim for a disability, for example, but post photos of yourself running a marathon, this could hurt your case.
-Be careful what you post on social media during a personal injury case.
+Be careful what you post on social media during a personal injury case in Glendale.
 If you wish to protect your rights to compensation, do not post at all.

 How Social Media Can Affect Your Claim